You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Introduction

 We show that optimal decisions under this formulation are equivalent to minimax decisions with an exponentially tilted loss function.
 Likelihood misspecification manifests as an exponential tilting of the loss, while prior ambiguity corresponds to a search for the least favorable prior.
 Our framework thus enables a clean separation between ambiguity and misspecification.
 Furthermore, when there is no fear misspecification, the optimal decisions reduce to the standard \citet{wald1950statistical} formulation of minimax decisions under ambiguity alone --- the formulation underlying most of frequentist analysis.

-This separation between ambiguity and misspecification also enables us to develop a local asymptotic theory under global misspecification, achieved by localizing the priors around a reference parameter.
-Under mild conditions, the finite-sample likelihoods, which may themselves be misspecified, can be replaced by a limit experiment involving the Gaussian family as the reference likelihood.
+This separation between ambiguity and misspecification also enables us to develop a local asymptotic theory under global misspecification.
+Under mild conditions, the finite-sample likelihoods---which may themselves be misspecified---can be replaced by a limit experiment involving the Gaussian family as the reference likelihood.
 While a substantial literature studies local asymptotics under local misspecification, where misspecification typically manifests as an added bias in the Gaussian limit, our framework permits the Gaussian family itself to be globally misspecified in the limit experiment, thereby accommodating much richer classes of misspecification.

+Our local asymptotic theory also accommodates both local and global ambiguity over the unknown parameter.
+This substantially generalizes the standard local asymptotic minimax theory (e.g., \citealp[Chapter 8]{van2000asymptotic}), which considers ambiguity only against a finite set of parameter values.

 Local asymptotics also simplifies the search for optimal decisions, as these are considerably easier to characterize in the limit experiment.
 Quite remarkably, we find that for estimation and treatment assignment problems, optimal decisions coincide with those under correct specification, regardless of the degree of global misspecification.
 For these problems, it is therefore always optimal for the decision-maker to proceed as if the likelihood were correctly specified and select the resulting optimal decision rule.
 Intuitively, these results arise because misspecification under our formulation is symmetric around the reference Gaussian likelihood.
 Since the estimation and treatment-assignment loss functions are also symmetric around the parameter of interest, any estimator that is not efficient under correct specification would break this symmetry.
 Because nature chooses the least favorable likelihood specification given the decision-maker's choice of estimator, departures from symmetry necessarily incur higher decision risk.